Ketchaoua (album)

 Ketchaoua is an album by multi-instrumentalist and composer Clifford Thornton.
 It was recorded in August 1969 at Studio Saravah in Paris, and was released by the Actuel label later that year.
 On the album, Thornton is heard on cornet, and is joined by saxophonists Arthur Jones and Archie Shepp, trombonist Grachan Moncur III, pianist Dave Burrell, bassists Beb Guérin and Earl Freeman, and drummers Sunny Murray and Claude Delcloo.

 The album was recorded shortly after Thornton, as a member of Archie Shepp's group, visited Algiers and participated in the recording of Live at the Pan-African Festival, which featured Shepp's ensemble supplemented by several North African musicians.
 Ketchaoua is named after the district in Algiers where the musicians performed.

 The recording took place as part of a marathon week-long BYG session during which Shepp also recorded Yasmina, a Black Woman, Poem for Malcolm, and Blasé, and which also yielded albums by artists such as Sunny Murray (Homage to Africa and Sunshine), the Art Ensemble Of Chicago (Message to Our Folks and Reese and the Smooth Ones), Grachan Moncur III (New Africa), Alan Silva (Luna Surface), Dave Burrell (Echo), Andrew Cyrille (What About?), and Jimmy Lyons (Other Afternoons).

+The album was reissued by Ezz-Thetics, an imprint of Hat Hut Records, as part of the 2023 compilation Clifford Thornton Ketchaoua Revisited, paired with the 1971 Arthur Jones album Scorpio.